gregridgeway/COS-police-use-of-force/README.md

 This repository also contains data and code for analyzing seven years of use-of-force data from Seattle PD: [`code/mcmcSPD.R`](code/mcmcSPD.R), [`data/dataSPD.RData`](data/dataSPD.RData)

-Code for the conditional stereotype model is a blend of R and C++.
-The C++ code ([`code/conditional_stereotype.cpp`](code/conditional_stereotype.cpp)) contains the C++ code that parallelizes the conditional likelihood calculation by incident.
-For incidents with two officers, there is a simple, direct calculation.
-For incidents with three to seven officers, there is a no-repeats version of Heap's algorithm O(m!).
-For incidents with eight or more officers, there is a multi-dimensional discrete Fourier transform O(m^J).
-This arrangement results in the most efficient conditional likelihood calculation.
-The R script ([`code/mcmcConditionalStereotype.R`](code/mcmcConditionalStereotype.R)) contains the Metropolis algorithm that samples from the posterior distribution of the conditional stereotype model parameters.

 # Required R packages